yayahjb/neartree/NearTree/README_NearTree.txt

    However, flags are provided to revert to the version 4.0 spherical KNN search if desired.
 See NTF_SphericalKNN in TNear.h and CNTF_SKNN in CNearTree.h.

+   If you define CNEARTREE_DIMSAMPLES with a integer value, that value will be used as the count of the number of radii to try to estimate the Hausdorff dimension in doing K-nearest-neighbor processinf.
+Values as low as 2 can be used.
+The default is 4.
+The higher the value, the more accurate the dimension estimate.
+The Makefile includes tests of 2, 4, 6 and 8 samples.

      ----------------------------------------------------------------------